todogroup/awesome-ospo/README.md

 ## Project Quality

 - [CII Best Practices Badging](https://bestpractices.coreinfrastructure.org/) - The Core Infrastructure Initiative (CII) Best Practices badge is a way for Free/Libre and Open Source Software (FLOSS) projects to show that they follow best practices.
 Projects can voluntarily self-certify, at no cost, by using this web application to explain how they follow each best practice.
+- [Fosstars](https://github.com/SAP/fosstars-rating-core) - A framework for defining and calculating ratings for open source projects
 - [RepoLinter](https://github.com/todogroup/repolinter) - Lint open source repositories for common issues.
   - [RepoLinter Dashboard](https://github.com/todogroup/repolinter-dashboard) - A Dashboard for RepoLinter
 - [Linguist](https://github.com/github/linguist) - Identify the programming languages used in a project.